ComunidadBioInfo/cdsbsource/content/en/codigo-de-conducta.md

 * Be considered in speech and actions, actively seek to recognize and respect the boundaries of others in attendance.
 * Refrain from behaviors and degrading expressions, discriminatory or harassing.
 Harassment includes, but is not limited to: deliberate intimidation; stalking; unwanted photo or recording; sustained or deliberate interruption of the talks and other events; inappropriate physical contact; use of sexual imagery or discriminatory comments or jokes; and unwanted sexual attention.
 If you feel someone has harassed or treated him inappropriately, please report in person to any member of the organizing committee of the workshop.
 * Take care of each other.
 Contact a member of the organizing committee of the workshop if you notice a dangerous situation, someone in distress or violations of this code of conduct, even if they seem inconsequential.
+* Use your full name and not an alias in Slack and other internal communication channels such that we can create a secure environment and enforce the code of conduct.

 **Need help?**